ighinawho/ighinawho.github.io/curriculum-vitae.md

 ## Invited Seminars

-- Radio, Sub-Millimiter (RMS) seminar -- 15 November 2024 -- CfA, Cambridge (US)\
+- Radio, Sub-Millimiter (RMS) seminar -- 15 November 2024 -- CfA, Cambridge, MA (US)\
   *Radio Quasars and their relativistic jets in the early Universe*

-- Institute of Astrophysics and Space Sciences -- 7 June 2024 -- Lisbon (Portugal)\
+- Weekely seminar at Institute of Astrophysics and Space Sciences -- 7 June 2024 -- Lisbon (Portugal)\
   *Relativistic jets from QSOs in the early Universe*

-- Osservatorio Astoronomico di Brera -- 16 April 2024 -- Merate (Italy) \
+- Weekely seminar at Osservatorio Astoronomico di Brera -- 16 April 2024 -- Merate (Italy) \
   *Relativistic jets from QSOs in the eraly Universe* ([see recording](https://drive.google.com/file/d/1OXlkIJecYG4UiS-rz4gBZ3r061ZNtuXI/view))